Perestroika: Economic reforms

 The Law on Cooperatives, enacted in May 1988, was perhaps the most radical of the economic reforms during the early part of the Gorbachev era.
 For the first time since Vladimir Lenin's New Economic Policy was abolished in 1928, the law permitted private ownership of businesses in the services, manufacturing, and foreign-trade sectors.
 The law initially imposed high taxes and employment restrictions, but it later revised these to avoid discouraging private-sector activity.
 Under this provision, cooperative restaurants, shops, and manufacturers became part of the Soviet scene.

 Alexander Yakovlev was considered to be the intellectual force behind Gorbachev's reform program of glasnost and perestroika.
 In the summer of 1985, Yakovlev became head of the propaganda department of the CPSU Central Committee.
-He argued in favor of the reform programs and played a key role in executing those policies.
+He argued in favor of the reform programs and played a key role in implementing them.

 After the XX Congress, in an ultra-narrow circle of our closest friends and associates, we often discussed the problems of democratization of the country and society.
 We chose a simple – like a sledgehammer – method of propagating the "ideas" of late Lenin.
 A group of true, not imaginary reformers developed (of course, orally) the following plan: to strike with the authority of Lenin at Stalin, at Stalinism.
 And then, if successful, – to strike with Plekhanov and Social Democracy – at Lenin, and then – with liberalism and "moral socialism" – at revolutionarism in general ....

 The Soviet totalitarian regime could be destroyed only through glasnost and totalitarian party discipline, while hiding behind the interests of improving socialism. [...]
 Looking back, I can proudly say that a clever, but very simple tactic – the mechanisms of totalitarianism against the system of totalitarianism – has worked.